furycatt/Customer_Segmentation_System/README.md

 _1. Importing the necessary libraries and files:_

- >The google.colab and files libraries are imported to handle file uploads in the Google Colab environment.
+ >1.1.
+The google.colab and files libraries are imported to handle file uploads in the Google Colab environment.
- >The numpy, pandas, matplotlib, seaborn, and sklearn.cluster libraries are imported for data analysis, visualization, and clustering.
+ >1.2.
+The numpy, pandas, matplotlib, seaborn, and sklearn.cluster libraries are imported for data analysis, visualization, and clustering.

 _2. Uploading and loading the dataset:_